Tech

 on

 It used to be that supervisors relied on pen and paper and other manual methods to track when their workers clocked in and out, took breaks, and ended their shifts.
-The process was labor-intensive and prone to errors.
-Beginning in the 1960s, businesses introduced the punch clock as a timekeeping device for employees.
-Monitoring was more reactive than proactive, which means many issues weren’t identified until after they had impacted operations.
+This process was labor-intensive and prone to errors.
+With the modern impact of technology, businesses began introducing the punch clock as a timekeeping device for employees in the 1960s.
+However, monitoring remained more reactive than proactive, meaning many issues weren’t identified until after they had already affected operations.

 Agents’ schedules were often displayed on physical boards, and deviations were noted by supervisors.
 While the method provided a basic framework for tracking adherence, it was inefficient.
 Discrepancies were hard to spot in real time, which led to frequent understaffing or overstaffing.
 The lack of technological support made it difficult to analyze data for trends and patterns.
 Relative to schedule adherence contact center operations are among those that are most dependent.